CSCfi/pebbles-deploy/Installation_for_local_development.md

 # Development environment installation for Pebbles release-5

 This document helps you get going with Pebbles development by showing how to deploy Pebbles on a local Kubernetes running on your laptop (MacOS or Linux).
+Note that these only work within CSC networks for CSC employees.

 For MacOS, install Docker Desktop and enable Kubernetes.